 At age 40, he even managed to score 103 points in 76 games during the 1968-69 season.
 A few years later however, a recurring wrist injury forced Gordie into his first retirement after the 1970-71 season at the age of 43.
 He was immediately inducted into the Hockey Hall of Fame and took a job in the Red Wing’s front office.

 Growing tired of his front office job with the Red Wings and having plenty of gas left in the tank; Gordie had an operation to fix his wrist so he could pursue his dream of playing with his sons Mark and Marty.
 Gordie Howe had two sons that would play in the WHA and later the NHL; Marty and future Hall of Famer Mark Howe.

 The World Hockey Association (WHA) was founded in 1971 to serve as a major league rival to the NHL, playing in many markets neglected by the NHL.
-The WHA had a lower entry age than the NHL, which encouraged both Mark and Marty Howe to join the new league, both players signing contracts with the Houston Aeros.
+The WHA had a lower entry age than the NHL, which encouraged both Mark and Marty Howe to join the new league as both players signed contracts with the Houston Aeros.
 With both of his sons going to Houston, Gordie signed a contract with the Aeros at the age of 45.

 His singing was not just a publicity stunt, centering a line with Mark and Marty on the wings, Gordie scored 100 points in 70 games and was named league MVP in his first WHA season.
 Meanwhile, he led Houston to back-to-back Championships in 1974 and 1975.
 The Howe family played with the Aeros until 1977 when he and his sons joined the New England Whalers (later Hartford).